 How many whole grains should you consume?

-So, how can you add this wonder food to your diet?
+So, how can you add this wonderful food to your diet?
 According to the Dietary Guidelines for Americans, adults should aim to eat a minimum of three ounces of whole grains per day.
 For reference, one ounce is equal to approximately:

 - ½ cup cooked whole grain rice, pasta, or other cooked grain